Kodak shares plunge after U.S. pauses loan until ‘allegations of wrongdoing’ are resolved

 Last month, under an agreement aimed at reducing U.S. reliance on China, the U.S. International Development Finance Corporation, or DFC, announced that it would give the photography pioneer a $765 million loan to retrofit its factories to make pharmaceutical ingredients.

-News of the deal – the first of its kind under the Defense Production Act – sent Kodak stock soaring.
-But on Tuesday, Sen. Elizabeth Warren, D-Mass., asked the Securities and Exchange Commission to launch an insider trading inquiry, citing unusually high volume of trading activity.
+News of the deal — the first of its kind under the Defense Production Act — sent Kodak stock soaring.
+But last Tuesday, Sen. Elizabeth Warren, D-Mass., asked the Securities and Exchange Commission to launch an insider trading inquiry, citing unusually high volume of trading activity.
 On July 27, a day before the loan was officially announced, more than 1 million shares of Kodak stock exchanged hands, about quadruple its daily average, she said in a letter to SEC Chairman Jay Clayton.
 The stock jumped 20% that day, she wrote, and more than 200% on July 28, when the loan was announced.

 Warren also noted that shortly before the announcement, Kodak Executive Chairman James Continenza bought about 46,700 shares.
 The purchase “while the company was involved in secret negotiations with the government over a lucrative contract raises questions about whether these executives potentially made investment decisions based on material, non-public information derived from their positions,” Warren said.
 Continenza has regularly purchased Kodak stock since joining the company in 2013, the company said, and has not sold any of it.

-On Tuesday, The Wall Street Journal reported that the SEC had opened an investigation of the circumstances surrounding the loan announcement.
+Last Tuesday, The Wall Street Journal reported that the SEC had opened an investigation of the circumstances surrounding the loan announcement.
 The SEC declined to comment on Warren’s letter or the Journal report.
 Kodak said in a statement that it intends to fully cooperate with any inquiries.

 The DFC paused Friday, announcing in a tweet that it would “not proceed any further unless these allegations are cleared.”